avnigashi/ollama-gfx1032/README.md

 ### README for Ollama on AMD GPUs

 This guide explains how to set up and run Ollama on Windows using an AMD RX 6600 GPU.
-A precompiled version is available for easier installation.

-## Precompiled Version
+## Precompiled Version (Recommended)

-A precompiled version of Ollama can be downloaded and installed from [here](https://github.com/avnigashi/ollama-gfx1032/releases/download/alpha/OllamaSetup.exe.7z).
+To make it easier for you, a precompiled version of Ollama is available for download and installation from [here](https://github.com/avnigashi/ollama-gfx1032/releases/download/alpha/OllamaSetup.exe.7z).

 ## Summary of Steps to Compile from Source